What Is An Americano? how does it differ from a long black or drip coffee?

 What Is An Americano?

-The story goes that when American soldiers were stationed in Italy during WWII, they balked at the strong flavour of the espresso drunk by the natives.
+The Americano is an extremely popular kind of coffee drink yet most people know nothing about where it came from.
+The story goes that when American soldiers were stationed in Italy during WWII, they balked at the strong flavor of the espresso drunk by the natives.

 An Americano is simply an espresso that has been poured over, or been diluted with hot water.
 The cream rises to the top, giving you a longer coffee drink, with the oily richness preserved.